 Nestled in the Darling Downs, a short 90-minute drive from Queensland’s capital city, Brisbane, sits historic Toowoomba.
 Home to hundreds of parks and gardens as well as the iconic Toowoomba Carnival of Flowers spring event, the city also offers a range of fantastic bars, cafes and restaurants.
 The region routinely delivers some of Queensland’s very best fresh produce, owing to the rich, volcanic soil found throughout the Great Dividing Range and surrounds.
 Lucky for us, there’s no shortage of talented T-Bar locals turning great ingredients into unforgettable meals.
 To help you plan your perfect itinerary and make the most of all that great food, here, in no particular order, are 11 places to eat in Toowoomba!
 Scroll to the end for your free pocket guide.

 1. Emeraude at Bunnyconnellen

-It’s safe to say Emeraude is one of my favourite restaurants of all-time and a must-visit while in the Toowoomba region.
-Currently located on the gorgeous, sprawling grounds at Bunnyconnellen, in Crows Nest, Emeraude is around 45 minutes drive from the heart of Toowoomba.
-Chef and owner, Amanda Hinds, takes the region’s very best fresh produce and turns it into a mouth-watering menu that truly celebrates local flavours.
-I always get excited to dine here and never leave disappointed!
-Stake out a cosy spot on the deck, beneath huge trees gently swaying overhead and tuck into a delectable lunch then stock up on goods to go at the produce stall and boutique before wandering the gardens.
-Trust me, you’ll be back again!
-Find Emeraude here.
+Update: It’s safe to say Emeraude was one of my favourite restaurants of all-time and a must-visit while in the Toowoomba region.
+Previously located on the gorgeous, sprawling grounds at Bunnyconnellen, in Crows Nest around 45 minutes drive from the heart of Toowoomba.
+Chef and owner, Amanda Hinds, took the region’s very best fresh produce and turned it into a mouth-watering menu that truly celebrated local flavours.
+I always got excited to dine there and I never left disappointed!
+Thankfully, there are rumblings of an exciting new country eatery which you can follow here.

 2. Sweet Talk Coffee